jee-r/docker-php-fpm/README.md

 ### How install additionnal module :

-if your php project need additionnals modules, easiest method is to use the tool [docker-php-extension-installer](https://github.com/mlocati/docker-php-extension-installer) installed by default in this image.
+if your php project need additionnals modules, easiest method is to use the tool [docker-php-extension-installer](https://github.com/mlocati/docker-php-extension-installer) which is installed by default in this image.

 ```
 docker exec -it my_php_app /usr/local/bin/docker-php-extension-installer gd
 ```

 or by writing you own `Dockerfile`: